What Does the Phoenix Suns' Starting 5 Lineup Look Like?

 Shooting Guard Devin Booker

-Booker returns to shooting guard after spending time as a point guard last year.
+Booker returns to shooting guard after spending time alternating as a point guard.
 A four-time NBA All-Star and 2022 All-NBA First Teamer, Booker is a shooter whose range can extend out to the 3-point line.
-He was top five in points per game last year with 27.1, tied with teammate Kevin Durant.
-Now in his 10th season, Booker has spent his entire NBA career in Phoenix.
+Now in his 10th season, Booker became the franchise's all-time leading scorer in February.
+Book has spent his entire NBA career in Phoenix and still hopes to lead them to an NBA Title.

-One of the most talented players in the entire NBA, Durant has averaged at least 29 points in five of his 16 seasons since being drafted with the second overall pick in 2007 by the Seattle SuperSonics.
-Early in his career, he took the Oklahoma City Thunder to the NBA Finals before leaving as a free agent and winning consecutive NBA Finals MVP awards in 2017 and 2018 with the Golden State Warriors before leaving them in free agency to join the Brooklyn Nets, who traded him to Phoenix at midseason in 2022-23 when the superstar trio of Durant, Kyrie Irving and James Harden were not performing well together.
+One of the most talented players in the entire NBA, Durant led the Oklahoma City Thunder to the NBA Finals and went on to win consecutive NBA Finals MVP awards in 2017 and 2018 with the Golden State Warriors.
+He was traded to Phoenix from Brooklyn at midseason in 2022-23 and is currently averaging 26.6 points per game.
 Durant is a perennial top choice for NBA MVP on sportsbooks in Arizona.

 Center Nick Richards